 What does a registered nurse do in a clinic?

 A slow day in Schwamberger’s clinic meant 15 patients coming through the door, while a busy one meant 30 or more.
 The clinic’s computer system showed her when patients were ready.
-Clinic nurses often check height, weight and other vitals, and then get details of the patient’s injury or illness—whatever brought them to the clinic that day.
+RN nurses in a clinic often check height, weight and other vitals, and then get details of the patient’s injury or illness—whatever brought them to the clinic that day.
 Then it’s their duty to pass along the information to the doctor.

 After patients meet with the doctor, clinic nurses handle follow-up tests like MRIs, X-rays and setting up meetings with specialists.
 In Schwamberger’s case where she was working with young athletes, she also taught stretching and strengthening exercises and gave out educational materials.